 The VIC will also tell you about current activities.
 You can sign up for day trips right here.....Peggy's Cove, Lunenburg, Annapolis Valley, etc..
 They even had multi-day tours available for Cape Breton when I was there.

-As you approach Bishop’s Landing you’ll see that there are numerous specialty shops and unique restaurants to check out.
-There is a place for you even if you just wish to stop to have a beer while enjoying the view of the harbour!
+As you approach Bishop’s Landing you’ll see that there are numerous specialty shops and unique restaurants to visit.
+There is a place for you even if you just wish to stop to have a beer while enjoying the view of the harbour.